adam-staros95/dbt-access-management/README.md

-# Access Management Library for dbt Models
+# DBT Access Management

-This library is designed to manage access control for dbt models in Redshift.
-It provides a robust solution for configuring, validating, and applying grants and revokes to users, roles, and groups based on an access management YAML file and dbt's `manifest.json`.
-The library is intended for use in CI/CD pipelines and as dbt macros, ensuring that database permissions are always in sync with your dbt models.
+`dbt-access-management` is tool designed to manage access control and data masking in your dbt projects.
+Currently, only working with AWS Redshift.

 ## Table of Contents